|

 A neighborhood which is an open set...

-Thus, an open neighborhood of X is simply an open set containing X.
+Thus, an open neighborhood of X is just an open set containing X.

-Open neighborhoods are the only type of neighborhoods some authors will consider.
+Open neighborhoods are the only neighborhoods some authors consider.

 There are good historical reasons for that viewpoint, but the modern nomenclature